gafrom/web_package/README.md

 ### Use it as a middleware

-`WebPackage::Middleware` can handle `.sxg`-format requests by wrapping the respective HTML contents into signed exchange response.
-For example the route `https://my.app.com/abc.sxg` will respond with signed contents for `https://my.app.com/abc`.
+`WebPackage::Middleware` wraps HTML responses for desired requests into signed exchange format.

 If you already have a Rack-based application (like Rails or Sinatra), than it is easy to incorporate an SXG proxy into its middleware stack.